Christ-Mind-Teachings/cmi-acol/_dialog/day21.md

 the action of the receiver.
 Thus it has always been the action of the receiver that made learning possible.
 The receiver was thus also the source because the receiver had to accept or “give” what was offered, to herself.

 21.4 The channel is the means, not the source.
 The source is oneness or union, a state you now realize that you share and have access to.

 21.5 What you allow yourself to receive and what you do with what you receive is all that matters.

 21.6 You realize now that life itself is a channel and that you are constantly receiving.
-You still perhaps think in terms of receiving meaning that there is something given from a source beyond the self, but this is the “thought” that has to change.
+You still perhaps think in terms of receiving meaning that there is something given from a source beyond the Self, but this is the “thought” that has to change.
 If giving and receiving are one, then giver and receiver are also one.
 It is only you who can do anything with the wisdom, guidance, or information that you receive in